Clemapfel/jluna/docs/installation.md

 Number of tests unsuccessful: 0
 ```

+This means everything works!

-We have now compiled and verified jluna and are left with a shiny new `libjluna.so` and `libjluna_c_adapter.so` in `my_project/jluna/`.
-We can optionally clean up the build files using:
+We then clean up the build files using:

 ```bash
 # in ~/my_project/jluna/build
 cd ..
 rm -r build
 ```

+We have now compiled and verified `jluna` and are left with a shiny new `libjluna.so` and `libjluna_c_adapter.so` in `~/my_project/jluna/`.
+These are the shared libraries that contain `jluna`s functionality.

+Advanced users can stop this tutorial now and simply link their library against `libjluna.so`, `libjluna_c_adapter.so` (both in '`~/my_project/jluna/`) and against `libjulia.so`, which is in the directory `$ENV{JULIA_PATH}/include/julia`.

+For people who aren't yet as familiar with cmake and linking, let's continue:

 ### Linking `jluna`